FaNzu/ctfp/README.md

 # CTFp - CTF Pilot's CTF Platform

+## What is CTFp?

+CTFp is a platform for hosting ctf hosting and management project, which helps organizers host and develop competitions, events, workshops or something else.

+## Background

+CTF Pilot started as a CTF Platform project, originating in **[Brunnerne](https://github.com/brunnerne)**.

+## Roadmap

+BLA BLA

+## Showcasse

+BLA BLA

+## Setup

+GUIDE HERE

 ## Contributing

 We welcome contributions of all kinds, from **code** and **documentation** to **bug reports** and **feedback**!